daegalus/csrd/content.en/05-game-mastering/03-cyphers.md

 Level: 1d6 + 2

-Effect: Creates a wall of supercooled air up to 30 feet by 30 feet by 1 foot (9 m by 9 m by 30 cm) that inflicts damage equal to the cypher’s level on anything that passes through it.
+Effect: Creates a wall of supercooled air up to 30 feet by 30 feet by 1 foot (9 m by 9 m by 30 cm) that inflicts damage equal to the cypher's level on anything that passes through it.
 The wall conforms to the space available.
 It lasts for ten minutes.

 GAS BOMB